Plus-1000/Point-cloud-interpolation/README.md

 &nbsp;<br>

 ## Point interpolation along pt_cloud face normal
-Suppose we have a point near pt_cloud, this method tries project the point on the "face" of point cloud along face normal
+Suppose we have a point near pt_cloud, this method tries to project the point on the "face" of the point cloud along the face normal

 ## 1, How the point cloud looks like
 The pt_cloud consists of points with coordinates in CSV format.